 >>> It seems to be more fragile with being so moist should I let it dry out again in view of the fact the hydrator may not arrive until next week??
 Should I then just massage the hydrator over the hide before attempting to use more fatliquor?

 Sounds like the hide is sufficiently relaxed, let the liquid content evaporate up to 25% dryness and begin introducing Fatliquor-5.0 once more in a repeated cycle.

 Product Reviews - Posted by Larry Bauman on 31st Jul 2017

-This product revived my 40 year old Sheepskin coat that cracked at the touch of it after applying another company's 'Restoration' product.
-That other product ruined my coat, and I was about to throw it away, but took a chance on the Leather Doctor.
-After applying Hydrater 3.3, I saw an immediate change.
-I then continued with the Fatliquor 5.0, and was shocked to see the change.
+This product revived my 40-year-old Sheepskin coat that cracked at the touch of it after applying another company's 'Restoration' product.
+That other product ruined my coat, and I was about to throw it away but took a chance on the Leather Doctor.
+After applying Hydrator-3.3, I saw an immediate change.
+I then continued with the Fatliquor 5.0 and was shocked to see the change.
 My coat is now as soft and supple as it was when I purchased it in 1975!
-Don't even take a chance on valuable leathers with other companies' products, this one will amaze you sith its results.
+Don't even take a chance on valuable leathers with other companies' products, this one will amaze you with its results.